All Episodes

 They knew that they facilitated all of this in every capacity.

-And uh Steele neither, you know, registering as a foreign agent or reporting his funding from the DNC and the Clinton campaign to the FEC.
+And Steele neither, you know, registering as a foreign agent or reporting his funding from the DNC and the Clinton campaign to the FEC.

 You know, it knew and paid.

-Steele to they were paying Steele to influence the election.
+They were paying Steele to influence the election.

-Cuey, whatever.
+Cooey, whatever.

-Perkins Cuey.
+Perkins Cooey.

-Um this all came from then.
+And this all came from then.

-So if Muller's theory is correct, then the three things make the DNC also a potential target in all of this, and um the Clinton campaign a potential target in all of this because they're disguising their payments to Steele by going through the other side of this.
+And the Clinton campaign a potential target in all of this because they're disguising their payments to Steele by going through the other side of this.

 Anyway, think about it.